ewerspej/maui-samples/README.md

 - [ ] Media Playback (Audio, Video)
 - [ ] ...

-This list will be extended frequently.
+This list is not final and will be extended and updated frequently.

+## Sponsorship ##

+It would mean a lot to me, if you decide to sponsor my open source and blogging activities as it allows me to share my development journey with the community ❤️